snah0902/snah0902.github.io/content/blog/retirement-accounts-intro.md

   the annual limit is $7,000 ($8,000 if at least age 50).
 * Contributions can be withdrawn at any time tax-free and penalty-free.
   Withdrawn contributions still count for the yearly contribution limit.
-* Earnings can be withdrawn tax-free and penalty-free so long as you're under the age of 59½ and the account has been open for at least 5 years.
+* Earnings can be withdrawn tax-free and penalty-free so long as you're at or over the age of 59½ and the account has been open for at least 5 years.
   Attempting to withdraw earnings under the required age limit leads to an early withdrawal fee of 10% as well.
 * If your Modified Adjusted Gross Income (MAGI) is too high, you're ineligible to directly contribute (there are ways to bypass this which will be discussed later).

  This is probably the easiest place to start investing.
 It's with after-tax funds, which means that there's no extra tax complications.
 The bar for